 Yeah, we are the only ones in Rockford who offer this.

-The Outward Bound alumni trip allows you to immerse yourself in the outdoors as you paddle down the St. Croix Riverway past sandstone cliffs then explore dense boreal forests, stunning waterfalls and awe-inspiring ridgetop vistas on the Superior Hiking Trail on this multi-week expedition during the summer of 2024.
+The Outward Bound alumni trip (open to 9th and 10th graders) allows you to immerse yourself in the outdoors as you paddle down the St. Croix Riverway past sandstone cliffs then explore dense boreal forests, stunning waterfalls and awe-inspiring ridgetop vistas on the Superior Hiking Trail on this multi-week expedition during the summer of 2025.

 River-shaped sandstone cliffs, shimmering silver maples and clean, rushing water will captivate you and your crew as you travel down the Namekagon and St. Croix Rivers.
 This stunning and diverse ecosystem challenges your paddling skills through moving water and varied rapid classes.
 The river demands your attention as you and your crew navigate its forks, twists and turns.
 After the river you’ll launch into the backpacking portion of your expedition as it takes you into the heart of the Sawtooth Mountain Range, adjacent to the world’s largest body of freshwater, Lake Superior.
 Greet the sunrise, spend the day challenging yourself while hiking the stunning Superior Hiking Trail.
 Learn outdoor skills that allow you to travel with confidence through these awe-inspiring wilderness environments.
 In addition to gaining useful technical skills, you’ll also develop essential life skills including perseverance or “grit,” teamwork, problem solving, decision making and leadership in this fun and unique outdoor classroom.
 This expedition will push you to find new personal limits and develop self-reliance, teamwork and outdoor skills in a rugged and beautiful natural classroom.
 Ahh, yeah, we are the only ones in Rockford who offer this.

-Galapagos is excited to announce the third year of the GRCS Alumni college scholarship.
-This scholarship has already disbursed $16,500 to GRCS alum.
+Galapagos is excited to announce the fourth year of the GRCS Alumni college scholarship.
+This scholarship has already disbursed $29,500 to GRCS alum.
 This scholarship is open to any scholar who graduated from Galapagos Rockford Charter School.
-The 2024 scholarship application is now available.
-The deadline for applications is April 20, 2024.
+The 2025 scholarship application for the 2025 is available now and will remain open until April 20, 2025.

 Scholarship recipients in 2023 were: